rempferg/web-app_template/README.md

 1. Open another terminal and switch to the fronend directory
 1. Run `ng serve`.
 Once started, type `o` and `enter`.
 The browser should open your web app.
 1. Edit the front- and backend code.
 Whenever you save, changes in either the front- or backend should be visible and testable in the browser immediately.
-1. Change the backend URI in the frontend code from `/api` to `http://localhost:8000/api/`.
 1. Use the error messages on the terminal to debug compile time errors.
 1. Use the Angular DevTools Browser extension for debugging of runtime errors in the frontend.
 1. Attach a Python debugger to debug runtime errors of the backend (I haven't tried this, yet).
+1. Use the automatic API documentation and interactive testing at `http://localhost:8000/api/docs`.

 ## TODO

 * use version pinned fastapi from pip with custom env? no auto-updates but stable!
-* use version pinned sycopg2?
+* use version pinned psycopg2?